 If you would like to try an even simpler honey cleanser, you’ll need just one ingredient.
 You guessed it, raw honey!
 Fair warning, this method is a little stickier and can take a bit longer to remove, but you’ll still enjoy all of the benefits of a honey cleanser.

 This honey face wash combines the antibacterial, anti-inflammatory and natural humectant power of honey with the gentle cleansing action of Castile soap.
 It’s a great follow up to an oil cleansing balm as part of a 2-step cleansing regime to make sure all of the oil is removed and also reach even deeper into the pores.

 Raw Honey Facial Wash

 - In a container add water, soap, honey and then oil.

-- If you’d like to treat a particular skin issue like pigmentation or oil control, be sure to add 2-3 drops of the best essential oil to treat that issue.
+- If you’d like to treat a particular skin issue like pigmentation or oil control, then add 3-6 drops of the best essential oil to treat that issue.

 - Shake gently until the honey is dissolved.
 Also be sure to shake before each use.